 This is the second instalment of a three-part series where Rose discusses the benefits of mediation in disputes where there are ongoing relationships that need to be managed quickly and inexpensively.
 In part three, Rose focuses on business disputes.

-To read part two, where Rose talks about mediating neighbour disputes, click here.
+To read part one, where Rose talks about mediating neighbour disputes, click here.